Regional Rail Passes in Kyushu

 e-voucher

-The All Kyushu Area Pass provides access to JR Kyushu trains for 3 or 5 consecutive days, allowing you to discover the charms of the region.
-Great value for visitors who want to explore Kyushu.
+The JR North Kyushu Pass gives you access to JR Kyushu trains for 3 or 5 consecutive days, allowing you to discover the charms of the third largest island in the land of the rising sun.

-A child price (6 to 11 years of age) is available for the All Kyushu Area Pass.
+A child price (6 to 11 years of age) is available for the North Kyushu Pass.
 Access to trains is free for accompanied infants aged 5 years or under.

 Pass duration